 Audio for internal courthouse distribution (CCTV, direct court audio feeds to courthouse conference rooms, judges’ robing room, to a systems for attorneys to watch or hear on their computers, etc.)

-Audio monitoring at the rack
+Audio monitoring at the rack for multiple channels

+Audio output to support third party voice recognition software; location at lectern or rack?

-Two additional outputs at the rack for ad hoc use
+At least two additional outputs at the rack for ad hoc use

 Other audio components